-Saint of the Day – 11 April – St Stanislaus (1030-1079) also known as St Stanislaus Szczepanowsky – Bishop and Martyr, Preacher, Spiritual Director – Patron of Cracow, Poland, archdiocese of Cracow, Poland, city of, Plock, Poland, diocese of, Poland, soldiers in battle, moral order – Attributes – bishop with a sword, bishop being attacked.
+Saint of the Day – 11 April – St Stanislaus (1030-1079) also known as St Stanislaus Szczepanowsky – Bishop and Martyr, Preacher, Spiritual Director – Patron of Cracow, Poland, Archdiocese of Cracow, Poland, City of, Plock, Poland, Diocese of, Poland, soldiers in battle, moral order.

 Stanisław Szczepanowski was born in 1030, southern Poland, the only son of a noble family.
 At this time, Christianity was still new to Poland, having been introduced less than a century earlier.
 He studied at the cathedral school of Gniezno, then in Paris and Liège.
 Stanislaus returned to Poland after his studies and was ordained a priest.
 In 1072, the Bishop of Krakow died and Stanislaus was elected successor.
 He was hesitant to accept but did after the command of Pope Alexander II and Stanislaus became the first Polish-born bishop.
 (Image below: 1- Saint Stanislaus being ordained as bishop.
 2- Saint Stanislaus resurrects Peter.
 3-King Bolesław murders Saint Stanislaus.
 4-Stanislaus’ body is cut in pieces.
 Image from the Hungarian Kings’ Anjou Legendarium of the 14th century)